Polymer/polymer-bundler/README.md

     - If `stripExcludes` is empty, it will be set the value of `excludes` by default.
 - `inlineScripts`: Inline external scripts.
 - `inlineCss`: Inline external stylesheets.
+- `adddedImports`: Additional HTML imports to inline, added to the end of the target file
 - `stripComments`: Remove non-license HTML comments.
 - `inputUrl`: A URL string that will override the `target` argument to `vulcanize.process()`.